Cretoxyrhina: Research history

-During the late 19th century, paleontologists described numerous species that are now synonymized as Cretoxyrhina mantelli.
+During the late 19th century, paleontologists described numerous species that are now synonyms of the taxon named by Agassiz.
 According to some, there may have been as much as almost 30 different synonyms of O. mantelli at the time.
-Most of these species were derived from teeth that represented variations of C. mantelli but deviated from the exact characteristics of the syntypes.
+Most of these species were derived from teeth that represented variations of O. mantelli but deviated from the exact characteristics of the syntypes.
 For example, in 1870, French paleontologist Henri Sauvage identified teeth from Sarthe, France, that greatly resembled the O. mantelli syntypes from England.
 The teeth also included lateral cusplets (small enameled cusps that appear at the base of the tooth's main crown), which are not present in the syntypes, which led him to describe the teeth under the species name Otodus oxyrinoides based on the lateral cusplets.
 In 1873, American paleontologist Joseph Leidy identified teeth from Kansas and Mississippi and described them under the species name Oxyrhina extenta.
 These teeth were broader and more robust than the O. mantelli syntypes from England.

 This all changed with the discoveries of some exceptionally well-preserved skeletons of the shark in the Niobrara Formation in West Kansas.
 Charles H. Sternberg discovered the first skeleton in 1890, which he described in a 1907 paper:

 The remarkable thing about this specimen is that the vertebral column, though of cartilaginous material, was almost complete, and that the large number of 250 teeth were in position.
 When Chas.
 R. Eastman, of Harvard, described this specimen, it proved so complete as to destroy nearly thirty synonyms used to name the animal, and derived from many teeth found in former times.